SchoemanClaudia/RiskyQuizness/README.md

   - Difficulty levels are presented as 1 = Easy, 2 = Medium and 3 = Hard
   - Players to input numbers 1, 2 or 3 based on their decision on level to proceed with
 - The players will then start with answering 'Question 1' fetched from selected level chosen:
-  - They will be presented with 4 possible answers to choose from in a multiple choice form
+  - Teams will be presented with 4 possible answers to choose from in a multiple choice form
   - Players will then input an option 1, 2, 3 or 4
-- When teams have answered the question, their choice is immediately validated as correct or incorrect:
+- As teams answer each question, their choice is immediately validated as correct or incorrect:
   - If correct, a +1 counter is added to the teams score for end of game tally
 - Players need to answer all 10 questions to reach the end of the quiz
-- After Question 10 has been answered, the team score total is presented out of 10
+- After 'Question 10' has been answered, the team score total is presented out of 10
 - Players then have the option to either:
   - 1 = Play again: This allows the players to retain their team name and choose a new difficulty level
   - 2 = New Team: Allows a new team to take over and test their knowledge